 Unfortunately, nursing homes don’t always provide patients with the level of care they need.
 If your loved one was harmed by either nursing home abuse or neglect, our Stamford, Connecticut nursing home negligence lawyers are prepared to fight for you.
 Never let instances of abuse or neglect go unreported.
 Contact Casper & de Toledo today.
 But even before you call a lawyer, make notes about the events at issue and be certain to photograph and videotape your loved one’s injuries.

 Nursing Home Negligence and Abuse Lawyer in Stamford, Connecticut | Here for You & Your Loved One

 Connecticut Law provides for a Nursing Home Patients Bill of Rights that is codified in Section 19a-550 of the Connecticut General Statutes.
 Combined with federal requirements found in Section 483.10 et seq of the Code of Federal Regulations, nursing home patients and family members have many significant rights that relate to the quality of care, staffing requirements, use of restraints, and use of medication.
-If you or a loved one has suffered from nursing home abuse, contact us now!
-Useful web sites dealing with many of these rights can be found at:
+Additional information may be found on the Medicare website.
+If you or a loved one has suffered from nursing home abuse, contact a Stamford, Connecticut medical malpractice lawyer from Casper & de Toledo today.

 It is important to recognize that incidents of poor treatment or abuse in a nursing home or convalescent facility in Connecticut may give rise to claims of medical malpractice, elder abuse, violations of the Connecticut Unfair Trade Practice Act, and various other claims.